Bilevel reinforcement learning via the development of hyper-gradient without lower-level convexity: THEORETICAL ANALYSIS

-where $\phi^*$ is the minimum of $\phi(x)$, and $L_\phi,\ L_{\widetilde{\phi }}$ are specified in Propositions~\ref{pro:hypergrad_Lipz} and \ref{pro:lipz_hp_estimator}, {respectively}. \end{theorem} Combined with~\cref{tab:comparision_BiRL}, the convergence property in~\cref{the:sobirl} implies that the proposed algorithm SoBiRL realizes better iteration complexity than PBRL \cite{shen2023penalty} with the same computation cost at each outer and inner iteration.
-Moreover, SoBiRL attains the convergence rate of the same order as PARL \cite{chakraborty2024parl}, but only employs first-order oracles and gets rid of additional assumptions on the lower-level problem.
+where $\phi^*$ is the minimum of $\phi(x)$, and $L_\phi,\ L_{\widetilde{\phi }}$ are specified in Propositions~\ref{pro:hypergrad_Lipz} and \ref{pro:lipz_hp_estimator}, {respectively}. \end{theorem} Combined with~\cref{tab:comparision_BiRL}, the convergence property in~\cref{the:sobirl} implies that SoBiRL realizes better iteration complexity than PBRL \citep{shen2023penalty} with the same computation cost at each outer and inner iteration.
+Moreover, SoBiRL attains the convergence rate of the same order as PARL \citep{chakraborty2024parl}, but only employs first-order oracles and gets rid of the convexity assumption on the lower-level problem.